bobbingwide/wordpress-develop-tests/README.md

 * New build from revision 30427 - WordPress 4.0.?

 ## Changelog
+# 4.8.1
+* Changed: Source files updated to tags/4.8.3
+* Changed: Updated readme
+* Tested: With PHPUnit 6.1
+* Tested: With PHP 7.0 and 7.1
+* Tested: With WordPress 4.8 and 4.8.1

 # 4.8
 * Changed: Source files updated to version in /trunk = 4.9-alpha-40870-src
 * Changed: updated readme